aozaki-kuro/archive-guide/README.md

 streamlink "url" best -o "filename.ts" --niconico-email "EMAIL" --niconico-password "PASSWORD"
 ```

+For AbemaTV, streamlink also works.
+But somehow it's a little bit slow.
+You can also use `yuu` instead [[Github](https://github.com/noaione/yuu)].

 #### 3. Stream Recorder

-It's a plugin available in [Chrome Store](https://chrome.google.com/webstore/detail/stream-recorder-download/iogidnfllpdhagebkblkgbfijkbkjdmm).

 This is a plugin which can directly grab the stream.
 It did a great job in the **SUISEI "POWER" LIVE**.
 I successfully saved the live-record edition using this plugin.

-The details were written in the plugin, **read before use**.
-But it might be a little bit unstable.
+The details were written in the plugin, **read before use**, *the plugin does not support encrypted HLS stream*.
 You might have to refresh and grab for several times until you see the higher resolution.

 > Be careful, don't refresh the streaming page or the recording session will interupt.